In this issue:

 A colleague, who teaches at a chiropractic institution located somewhere on Earth, recently told me a shocking story.
-Apparently there was a lower quarter student who presented to the student clinic for evaluation and treatment of a serious neurological problem.
-The dizziness, migraines, and neck pain were becoming so severe that the student was having great difficulty completing his studies.
+Apparently there was a first quarter student who presented to the student clinic for evaluation and treatment of a serious neurological problem.
+The dizziness, migraines, and neck pain were becoming so severe that the student was having great difficulty completing her studies.

 X-rays, MRI, CT scan and chiropractic exam ruled out pathology and clearly pointed to axis subluxation.
 But the student intern was forbidden by the clinic doctors from adjusting the patient unless ‘further medical evaluation’ was done to rule out other possible brain defects.